YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 ##### 2.5.5.1.
 Successful execution
-If the deletion is successfull the item is removed both from the ui and from the database.
+If the deletion is successful the item is removed both from the ui and from the database.

 ##### 2.5.5.2.
 Error handling on delete error
-If any error occurs while deleting the item an error msg is presented crearly with fading effect, which returns the error msg from the database.
+If any error occurs while deleting the item an error msg is presented clearly with fading effect, which returns the error msg from the database.
-On unvalid input the data is not updated to the database and the old value in the cell is restored.
+On invalid input the data is not updated to the database and the old value in the cell is restored.

 ### 2.6.
-List as priont-table page
+List as print-table page
-The list as print-table page is aiemed at producing quickly refined result-set from the database for a furhter copy paste or even print to paper.
+The list as print-table page is aimed at producing quickly refined result-set from the database for a further copy paste or even print to paper.
 It has all the functionalities as the list as "table" page, without the filtering from the quick search box and without the ui for the pager and page-sizer -the url params for paging and page-sizing work, however.
 All the url params work as in the etable listing page. http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/prd_issue_tracker/list/yearly_issues?as=print-table&pick=id,status,name,description&page-size=5&page-num=1&like-by=status&like-val=03